United flight aborts takeoff at Chicago’s O’Hare airport after reported engine fire, prompting officials to delay arrivals - KESQ

 United flight 2091 was scheduled to fly to Seattle with 148 passengers and five crew members, but its takeoff at about 2 p.m.
 CT was called off.

 While the FAA said there was a report an engine caught fire, the airline only described the situation “an issue with the engine.”
-It said the Airbus A320 – which has two engines – was towed to the gate where passengers got off the aircraft in a normal manner.
+It said the Airbus A320 – which has two engines – was towed to the gate where passengers got off the aircraft.

 “The fire department and medical personnel met the aircraft out of an abundance of caution,” United officials said, adding there were no reported injuries.